monch1962/drafty/README.md

 Drafty is a single HTML file in an attempt to make it easier.
 It opens up a form based on the Pact schema, designed to make it easier for non-technical users to construct Pacts.
 By simply interacting with the form, a valid Pact JSON can be progressively created without the need to dig into the JSON itself.

 To use it, simply open `drafty.html` in a web browser.
+You can either copy/paste an existing Pact into it and start changing it using the form, or construct a totally new Pact via the form, then save the generated JSON as a Pact when you're done.

 No idea what instructions will be required to use this - I'm just throwing it out to see if it's of any use...